Olympics-Inspired Packages — and Cocktails — at NYC Hotels

 People always ask me about places that they must see/go to/experience in NYC.
 They want to know what’s fun and hot for food, entertainment and fashion.
 Because of this I have decided to start “OJ&B’s City Stops,” showcasing the things and places that are a must do in NYC.

 The Two E Bar/Lounge at The Pierre Hotel is the perfect place to start OJ&B’s City Stops!
 The Pierre Hotel has always offered me a place of luxury without the snotty attitude ever since I moved to the city in 2010.
 Recently, I took my Mom and my Aunt to Two E in the Pierre Hotel during their first visit to NYC to try Two E’s Afternoon Tea.

 I love the Pierre Hotel’s Afternoon Tea because you can take a luxurious break from the city without breaking your bank…

-Style Cartel: Celebrate The Seasonal Changes at Two E Bar/Lounge
+Style Cartel: Celebrate The Seasons at Two E Bar/Lounge

 There’s no better way to celebrate the seasonal changes than with a drink at Two E Bar/Lounge.
 Located in The Pierre, a Taj Hotel, New York, Two E has the design of a modern tea room, but the ambiance of the hippest hot spot in the city…